-Join us on a trip into the pragmatic as we present you a chain of destinations which were tied to the life of Vlad Tepes, known as Vlad the Impaler – the real Dracula.
+Join us on a trip into the pragmatic as we present you a chain of destinations that were tied to the life of Vlad Tepes, known as Vlad the Impaler – the real Dracula.

 Journey into Wallachia’s History

-Wallachia was a historical region situated north of the Danube and South of the Carpathians.
+Wallachia was a historical region situated north of the Danube and south of the Carpathians.

-Eventually, it would unite with Moldavia and, later, the entirety of Transylvania to form modern day Romania.
+Eventually, it would unite with Moldavia and, later, the entirety of Transylvania to form modern-day Romania.

 Inside the country, Vlad was known for his brutality at which he would uphold the law, through different means of torture.

 The combination of these factors nurtured the myth of the vampire warlord, which would later be picked up and novelized by Bram Stoker.